 The boys did everything together from skating in the local parks to travelling on holidays together.
 In 1999, Bill married Jane and shortly after, James married Josephine.
 Today, each couple has three children who are also good friends.

 Throughout this time, Bill and James have shared a love of craftsmanship and the pride that comes from making things with their hands.

-After leaving school, James was given the rare opportunity to work as the assistant to Ron Wilkinson at "The Glasshouse" in Covent Garden, London.
-Ron, once the head glassmaker at the world-renowned Whitefriars Glassworks, was well-respected in the industry.
+After leaving school, James started work as the assistant to Ron Wilkinson at "The Glasshouse" in Covent Garden, London.
+Ron was once the head glassmaker at the world-renowned Whitefriars Glassworks.

-James shared much of what he learned with Bill.
-Both men were drawn to the craft.
+Bill was also drawn to the craft.
 "We fell in love with glassblowing.
-We built a small glass furnace in James's back garden and took it to local events where we put on glassmaking demonstrations."
+We built a small glass furnace and took it to local events where we put on glassmaking demonstrations."

 As the honed their craft, they were invited to show off their skills at many prestigious venues including The Victoria & Albert Museum and Kew Gardens in London.

 In 1996 they founded their own specialist workshop, where they produce their work to this day; Barleylands Glassworks in Billericay, Essex.
 They quickly gained a solid reputation for finely skilled workmanship and a commitment to quality.
 Within a few years they were at the very top of their trade, specialising in antique restoration and production.
 Commissions included the restoration of the antique lights outside Buckingham Palace and along The Mall.